topseed/topseed-helloworld/README.md

 productive and creative.
 And that we know to be maintainable.
 And that we expect to be future-safe.

-Architecture is like a kindergarden: we put the shoes here, the jackets over there, and now we know where to find things.
-We propose approaches that make it easy to design and develop cutting edge web apps.

 We welcome scrutiny and feedback from anyone who tries to follow our approaches.
 We also welcome code contributions from seasoned designers and developers.